Keio University

 Yukichi Fukuzawa had a strong conviction that men and women should be equal.
 This was closely related to the vision of modern society he had conceived.

-Yukichi Fukuzawa stated the following in his 1870 "Letter of Farewell to Nakatsu":
+Yukichi Fukuzawa stated the following in the 1870 "Nakatsu Farewell Letter":

-He also stated the following in the 8th volume of Gakumon no susume (An Encouragement of Learning) (1874):
+He also stated the following in the 8th volume of "Gakumon no susume (An Encouragement of Learning)" (1874):

-"In the first place, those born into the world, men are people and women are people.
-Speaking in terms of performing indispensable functions for this world, the world must not lack men for a single day, nor must it lack women."
+"To begin with, those born into the world, men are people and women are people.
+In terms of performing the essential work of this world, the world cannot go a single day without men, nor can it go without women."

-Gakumon no susume (An Encouragement of Learning) begins with the words, "It is said that heaven does not create one man above or below another man.
+"Gakumon no susume (An Encouragement of Learning)" begins with the words, "It is said that heaven does not create one man above or below another man.
 Any existing distinction between the wise and the stupid, between the rich and the poor, comes down to a matter of education."
-I think that at the time, probably more than 95% of the people who read this sentence unconsciously thought that "man" referred to an "adult male."
-They were not conscious that it included the elderly, children, or certainly not women.
-Yukichi Fukuzawa knew this, so he went out of his way to explain that "men are people and women are people," arguing that the "people" he spoke of were both men and women, and that both were equal beings indispensable to this world.
+I think more than 95% of the people who read this sentence at the time unconsciously thought that "man" referred to an "adult male."
+They were not conscious that it included the elderly, children, or much less women.
+Yukichi Fukuzawa knew this, so he went out of his way to preach that "men are people and women are people," asserting that the "people" he spoke of were both men and women, and that both are equal beings indispensable to this world.

 What is Necessary for Improving the Status of Women

 After understanding that men and women are equal beings, what is necessary to improve the social status of women?
-Today, I would like to take up the following four points from Yukichi Fukuzawa's arguments.
+Today, I would like to take up the following four points from Yukichi Fukuzawa's claims.

 The second point is to have economic power.
-He stated, "Power arises from wealth, and wealth is the source of power," arguing that if women can become economically independent, they can increase their power.
+He states, "Power arises from wealth, and wealth is the source of power," arguing that if women can become economically independent, they can increase their power.

 He explains the reason why differences arise between men and women, who should inherently be equal, in "On Japanese Womanhood, Part 2" as follows:

 In other words, in the process of growing up, people do not verify clear reasons, but "somehow" despise women and "somehow" think women are inferior to men.
-Moreover, they record that information not in a notebook where they write down what they have studied, but in a "yin" notebook in their "minds," a notebook in their heads.
-He states that the problem is that they act according to that.
-This is exactly a point about gender bias and how it is formed.
-Furthermore, he states the following in "The New Greater Learning for Women":
+Moreover, they record that information not in a notebook where they write down what they have studied, but in a "yin" ledger in their "brain," a notebook inside their heads.
+And they act according to that.
+He states that this is the problem.
+This is exactly an observation of gender bias and its formation.
+Furthermore, he states the following in "Shin Onna Daigaku" (The New Greater Learning for Women):

 Men and women are born with biological sex differences.
-He points out that the problem is that on top of biological sex differences, acquired social gender differences are added by customs cultivated throughout history.
+He points out that the problem is that on top of biological sex differences, acquired social gender differences are added by habits cultivated throughout history.

 Family Bonds